How much sick leave am I entitled to?

 You can also take sick leave to look after your partner, child or parent if they are sick or injured.

-Find out more from the Ministry of Business, Innovation and Employment’s Labour Information website.
+Find out more from the Ministry of Business, Innovation and Employment’s Employment NZ website.

 Can I get sick leave if I’m a part-time worker?